oberonamsterdam/react-api-data/README.md

 React-api-data requires the installation of the peer-dependencies react-redux, redux-thunk and normalizr.
 These can be installed with the following command:

-`npm install react-redux redux-thunk normalizr`
+`npm install redux react-redux redux-thunk normalizr`

 or

-`yarn add react-redux redux-thunk normalizr`
+`yarn add redux react-redux redux-thunk normalizr`

 ## API